norrisja/NBA-Monte-Carlo-Simulator/README.md

 I relied heavily on the [basketball-reference-scraper](https://github.com/vishaalagartha/basketball_reference_scraper/blob/master/README.md) package developed by Vishaal Agartha.
 This package scrapes Basketball-Reference.com, and saved me many hours on this project.
 (Thank you Vishaal!)

-The biggest flaw in this model is that I don't have free throws built into the model.
-I'm not exactly sure how to encorporate free throws into my model, but the stats necessary (FT/FTA & FT%) are readily available from the same tables I am already scraping from.
-Hopefully, one day I will sit down and figure out how to include free throws.

 # Before you use the simulator

 1.)
 Run ProbabilityFinder.py

-  This script scrapes Basketball-Reference.com for the stats we need to simulate.
-This will create two csv files that we use in the other scripts.
+  This script scrapes Basketball-Reference.com for the stats we will use to simulate.
+This script cleans the data and creates two csv files; one with all teams unadjusted Offensive Possession Probabilities and the other with unadjusted Defensive Possession Probabilities.

 2.)
-Run Compare to Average
+Run Compare to Average.py

   Run this script to compare all the teams probabilities to the league averages.
-This is used to adjust the stats for the opponent.
-Again, this script creates two csv files that   are used in the simulation.
+This script takes the two csv files creates form Probability Finder and compares each team's stats to the league average.
+Again, this script creates two csv files used for the simulation.
+These csv files will are used to adjust the stats for the opponent.

 # Running the simulation

   Currently, I have been running the simulation at the bottom of the Basketball Monte Carlo.py file, but I have hopes of making it more functional in the future.

+#### Disclaimer:
+This model is purely for educational purposes, and I do not recommend using this model for betting or gambling purposes.